Tadas-Narkevicius/CRUD/README.md

 # CRUD
 The basic project is for learning purposes.
 ````
-Using Mysql database and PHP object-oriented programming (OOP)
+Using Mysql database and PHP.